wesenseged/Pagume/README.md

 ### Flathub

-Use your system's app store to find Amharic Bible or run this command to install it.
+Use your system's app store to find Pagume or run this command to install it.

 ```BASH
 flatpak install flathub io.github.wesenseged.Pagume